AbdelrahmanKhaa/SuBoudi/README.md

 ## Features
 - Aggregates subdomains from multiple sources.
-- Sends a notification when the scan is finished.
+- Sends a notification after each tool finishes, and a final one when the full scan is complete.
 - Fast and minimal Python-based tool.

 ## Requirements